David-vie21/SPG.Werkstatt_Backoff_V4/README.md

       WerkstattContext.cs
    all paths have to be the same

 3. Start the unit test => the database shoud be createt.
+Than rebuild the solution

 4. if you get an exception from the converter => delet the "DesignTimeBuild" folder in   "...\SPG.Werkstatt_Backoff_V4\SPG.Werkstatt_Backoff_V3\.vs\SPG.Werkstatt_Backoff_V3\DesignTimeBuild"